 As a rough guide, the average time to settle moderate value medical accident compensation claim is around 12-18 months.
-This can be a lot shorter in simple cases where liability is admitted quickly and the injury has resolved; but it can also be significantly longer in more serious cases or where there is a strong argument about whether the defendant is liable at all.
+This can be a lot shorter in simple cases where legal liability is admitted quickly and the injury has resolved; but it can also be significantly longer in more serious cases or where there are serious legal disagreements.

 There is no set tariff or scale for medical accident compensation.
-The level of compensation depends on the degree of damage and lasting injury, so every claim is different, even if the nature of the injury is similar to someone else’s.
+The level of compensation depends on the degree of harm caused and the finacial impact on the patient.
+Every claim is different, even if the nature of the injury is similar to someone else’s.

 Medical accident compensation can vary from £1,000 to several million pounds for the most serious cases.
 We obtain reports from independent medical experts to assess the consequences for the patient and will advise on the likely range of compensation in the light of the expert’s conclusions.
 Where the doctor or NHS Trust involved has admitted responsibility, we can obtain interim compensation to help with financial worries.
 This is particularly important where the nature of the injury is such that the claim cannot be settled for some time.

 If we deal with your medical accident compensation claim on a no win, no fee basis you will not have to pay for the time we spend on the case up front or if you lose the case.
-We may need you to contribute towards expenses such as the cost of obtaining medical records or a medical expert’s report.
+Occasionally we may ask you to contribute towards expenses such as the cost of obtaining medical records or a medical expert’s report.

 We will tell you where you stand in relation to legal costs and if you are likely to have to pay anything – win or lose.